sidbetatester/AI-Dev-Kit/Readme.md

 - **Search and Filter**: Find specific files or extensions in real time.
 - **Snapshot Management**: Save or load the current tree view.
 - **Toggle Columns**: Show or hide metadata like size, created, and modified.
+- **Show Excluded Dirs**: Control whether directories in the active excludes list are shown in the tree or hidden from view.
+- **Persistent Settings**: The excludes checkbox and list are saved between sessions, so your preferred skip rules are restored on restart.

 ---